-At Moorside Primary Academy, puberty is taught as a statutory requirement of Health Education and covered by our Jigsaw PSHE Programme in the 'Changing Me' Puzzle (unit), and we conclude from the DFE Guidance that sex education refers to Human Reproduction.
+At Moorside Community Primary Academy, puberty is taught as a statutory requirement of Health Education and covered by our Jigsaw PSHE Programme in the 'Changing Me' Puzzle (unit), and we conclude from the DFE Guidance that sex education refers to Human Reproduction.
 In order to teach this in a scientific context, and knowing that National Curriculum Science requires children to know how mammals reproduce, we have opted to teach this within our Science curriculum as well as during the final term in Year 6 as part of the changing me unit for PSHE or Relationships and Sex Education, this will be, as we believe, the most appropriate for our children.

-We therefor will inform parents via parent mail inviting them to consult with the school on policy and resources before the changing me unit is taught.
+We therefor will inform parents via parent mail to make them aware of the school policy and resources before the changing me unit is taught.
+Parents are invited, at this time, to consult with the school regarding their children's sex and relationships education.